 This is how the early church came up with creeds: to give a clear answer to Jesus’ question, “Who do you say that I am?”
 Saying, “Jesus is Lord” (Romans 10:9) used to be clear until some people had different ideas of what “Jesus is Lord” meant.
 The church summarized what the Bible by defending the doctrine of the Trinity, and the doctrine that Jesus has two natures: human and divine.
 It didn’t take long and saying, “Jesus is Lord” was expanded into a creed, like the Apostles’ Creed, and the Nicene Creed and the Athanasian Creed.
 We believe that these creeds accurately summarize what the Bible teaches.

 And since the Great Reformation of the 16th century, against the errors taught by many Anabaptist and Roman Catholic Church leaders and even later, the teachings of Jacobus Arminius, the church came up with further clarification of the truth in documents like the Heidelberg Catechism of 1563, the Belgic Confession of 1561 and the Canons of Dort in 1618-1619.
 These documents gives an accurate idea of what we believe God says.
 We especially believe the doctrine of justification by faith in Jesus Christ alone, through God’s grace.
-We believe in God’s sovereignty: that God has not chosen to sit on his hands waiting for people to make their choices.
+We believe in God’s sovereignty: that God does not choose to sit on his hands waiting for people to make their choices.
 We believe that God the Father (and God the Son) sends the Holy Spirit (a personal Being) to work unfailingly through God’s Word and to save completely those he chose before the foundation of the world.
 We believe the “Five Points of Calvinism” do summarize the Scriptures well.

 Even in a changing world, we believe that the Lord Jesus continues to lead his Church in the truth.
 The Bible is sufficient for the future, too.
-Even though we have not updated our Creeds or Confessions, we hold to the historic views of the Church regarding God’s creation of the earth and its age; regarding human sexuality, gender identity and marriage; and regarding the requirement that only godly men may hold office in the church.
+Even though we have not updated our Creeds or Confessions, we hold to the historic views of the Church regarding God’s creation of the earth in six days; regarding human sexuality, gender identity and marriage; and regarding the requirement that only godly men may hold office in the church.
 We do not know what further challenges are coming our way, but we have a duty to answer “Who do you say that I am?” in a way that is consistent with the Word of God.
 Whatever challenges come, we have to go to God’s Word.
 What God says about himself, about us and about the way of salvation must be our highest authority.